 4.4.8 The installation and the fire endurance of smoke exhaust pipes shall comply with the following requirements:

-1. The smoke exhaust pipes and its connecting parts should be able to ensure their structural integrity at 280°C for continuous 30 minutes;
+1. The smoke exhaust pipes and its connecting parts shall be able to ensure their structural integrity at 280°C for continuous 30 minutes;

 2. The vertical installed smoke exhaust pipes shall be set in an independent pipe well, and the fire endurance of the smoke exhaust pipes shall not be lower than 0.5 h;